-If you have been abused or neglected at St. Vincent's Home, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at St. Vincent’s Home, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Who is St. Vincent’s Home?

 A small facility offering 89 registered beds, St. Vincent’s Home is a Medicare and Medicaid nursing home in the community of Quincy.
 The original establishment has started its operation in 1884 but later relocated to a newly-constructed building in 1968.
 Among their services are rehabilitation and assisted living.
 St. Vincent’s Home is located at 1440 North 10th Street, Quincy, IL and may be reached through telephone number 217-224-3780.
 The Illinois Nursing Home Care Act and Department of Public Health govern St. Vincent’s Home.

 St. Vincent’s Home’s Address, Phone Number, and Contact Information

 St. Vincent’s Home